 The tax codes of some of the districts in the Fertile Crescent make it clear that the Ottomans inherited a discriminatory rate structure from previous rulers and that this differed from the system of taxation in other regions.
-The tax code of the district of Quds (Jerusalem), for example, begins: "In this district, because the tax rate of each village is different, the rate is recorded separately."
-The tax registers of this and several neighboring districts indeed recorded the tax rate for each village separately, in addition to the detailed information about the taxpayers and the expected revenues from a variety of productive activities in each village.
-The wealth of information that these registers provide make it possible to study the nature, causes, and consequences of discriminatory rates in this region in great detail.
+The tax code of the district of Jerusalem (Quds), for example, begins: "In this district, because the tax rate of each village is different, the rate is recorded separately."9 The tax registers of this and several neighboring districts thus recorded the tax rate for each village separately, in addition to the detailed information about the taxpayers and the expected revenues from a variety of productive activities in each village.